 - An employee must have worked for an employer for at least 12 months.

 - An employee must have worked 1,250 hours in the 12 months prior to the start of the leave.

-Although FMLA and CFRA contain similar provisions and can run concurrently there are some situations in which the leave would be FMLA only or CFRA only.
+The CFRA amended the 1991 California law to essentially mirror the FMLA.
+Although FMLA and CFRA contain similar provisions and can run concurrently, there are some situations in which the leave would be FMLA only or CFRA only.

 Workers' Compensation, FMLA and CFRA are complicated, and it is wise for those who are injured to have experienced legal counsel guide them so that they receive the full range of benefits to which they are entitled.